 What technologies are available for construction site monitoring?

-How do you document construction issues effectively?
+How to document construction issues effectively?

 What are the benefits of using AI in construction project management?